Gender Identity Law (Argentina): Processing of the law

 On 8 November 2011, the author and the General Legislation and Justice Commissions of the National Congress discussed the bill presented by deputies Diana Conti, Juliana Di Tullio, and Silvana Giudici, and approved its dispatch for further processing.

 On 1 December 2011 the Chamber of Deputies approved the draft law by 167 votes in favor, 17 against, and 7 abstentions.
 The Gender Identity Law was approved by the Senate on 9 May 2012, by 55 votes in favor and one abstention.
 It was promulgated by Decree No. 773/2012 of the National Executive Power on 24 May 2012 and carries number 26.743.
 The law was regulated by Decree 1007/2012.
 The National Registry of Persons became the specialized unit for advice and assistance on matters within the scope of the law.

 On 26 May, the Office of the United Nations High Commissioner for Human Rights issued a statement of congratulation for the law, saying "Argentina has taken an important step to guarantee equality, respect, and dignity for trans people."

 Rights recognized

 The Gender Identity Law allows a person to modify their personal data in the National Registry and to change their registered name, image, and sex by submitting a letter.
 The DNI number is not modified.
 This process is free and does not require a lawyer.

 The law also grants access to hormonal treatments and total or partial surgical interventions for the purpose of transitioning, without the need of a previous gender dysphoria diagnosis or a referral letter from mental health professionals.
-Hospitals must cover these as part of the Compulsory Medical Plan.
+Hospitals must cover these treatments and procedures as part of the Compulsory Medical Plan, which comprises the essential basic benefits that insurance providers must guarantee to all beneficiaries.